grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Someday, you handsome young man, I'll refit the _Prospect_ as the first merchant sub with a torpedo tube --- just for you.
 Until then, our defense is the same as any prey animal: run and hide."

 "If you are back in the control room for the moment," said Hemi, "I will go down to sonar to work on tracking that sub with the ram's location.
-And how is our boat, holding up?"
+And how is our boat?
+Holding up?"

 "We're sinking.
 I put Chips on it."